 Delaware Nature Society and Delmarva Power Sustainable Communities Grant Program

-Delmarva Power is launching the second annual grant period as part of its Sustainable Communities Program to fund environmental and open space projects and community resiliency efforts across its Delaware and Maryland service area.
+Delmarva Power’s Sustainable Communities Program, launched in 2020, funds environmental and open space projects and community resiliency efforts across its Delaware and Maryland service area.

 The program will provide $50,000 in grants of up to $10,000 each to municipalities, recreational authorities and nonprofits for projects focusing on open space preservation, improvements to parks and recreation resources, and environmental conservation.
 Projects include the development of recreation trails, the purchase of open space, planting of trees and other vegetation.